WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 A useful tool to assess the models is the [Rapid Evaluation Framework (REF)][ref].
 It is a systematic and rapid performance assessment of the expected models participating in the CMIP7 Assessment Fast Track.

+#TODO: maybe add a grid section, when https://github.com/WCRP-CMIP/Variable-Registry/issues/111 is decided

 ## 4. CMIP7 data format

 As in previous phases, all CMIP7 output has been written to netCDF files with one variable stored per file.
 The data have been “cmorized” (i.e., written in conformance with the [CF-conventions][cfConventionsPage] and all the CMIP standards).
 There are mandatory [global attributes][cmipGlobalAttGoogleDoc] to include in each files.